 Newell, K and Corrigan, C and Punshon, G and Leary, A Emergency care patient driven solutions for severe asthma.
 International Journal of Health Care Quality Assurance, 30.
 628-637.
 DOI 10.1108/ijhcqa-09-2016-0127

-Punshon, G and Endacott, R and Aslett, P and Brocksome, J and Fluere, L and Howdle, F and Masterson, M and O'connor, A and Swift, A and Trevatt, P and Leary, A The experiences of specialist nurses working within the uro-oncology multidisciplinary team in the UK.
+Punshon, G and Endacott, R and Aslett, P and Brocksom, J and Fluere, L and Howdle, F and Masterson, M and O'Connor, A and Swift, A and Trevatt, P and Leary, A The experiences of specialist nurses working within the uro-oncology multidisciplinary team in the UK.
 Clinical Nurse Specialist: The Journal for Advanced Nursing Practice,

 - Fellow Queens Nursing Institute